thingsboard/thingsboard.github.io/docs/user-guide/device-profiles.md

 This setting is available in the Device Profile wizard and Device Profile details.
 Please note, that if you decided to use custom queue name, you should configure it in [thingsboard.yml](/docs/user-guide/install/config/#thingsboard-core-settings) file before you start using it.

-{% capture gallery %}
-/images/user-guide/device-profile/queue-name-setting.png
-{% endcapture %}
-{% include images-gallery.html%}
+{% include images-gallery.html imageCollection="queueNameSetting" %}

 ### Transport configuration